connordelacruz/bash_config/README.md

 # Bash Config
 Over the past few years, I've found myself having to work on several computers and VMs with a variety of operating systems, bash versions, and terminal emulators.
 I created this repo to share my bash runtime configurations across each of these platforms, while taking into account compatibility with a wide range of environments.
 I also wanted to make it reasonably simple to add machine- or job-specific configurations on top of these without having to modify files in the repository.

-// TODO: finish documentation (lol I'm bad at READMEs)
+**Disclaimer**: There's a lot of configurations specific to personal preference, so if you want to use this as-is you should familiarize yourself with the details.
+Feel free to fork it or use it as an example for your own rc files.
+I'm always open to recommendations or suggestions, too.

+## Features
+// TODO

 ## Install Instructions
 Clone repo as ~/.bash_config and run install script: